xnnyygn/dynamic-log-level/README.md

 ## Log4jLogLevelManager ##

-This trick is for log4j 1.x, which is used widely in Java application. `LogLevelManager` is the interface for this manager containing two main methods as follows
+`LogLevelManager` is the main interface to manage the log level.

     public interface LogLevelManager {